-Traditionally Nike was less all-conquering in other sports, but has caught up very quickly indeed with its traditional European rival.
+Traditionally Nike was less all-conquering in less American-focused sports, but has caught up very quickly indeed with its traditional European rival.
 In soccer, for example, Nike had traditionally held 2nd place to Adidas, but the Air Zoom Total 90 soccer boot launched in 2003 was extremely successful in Europe's main football markets, giving Nike the edge over its rival in soccer footwear for the first time.
 It continues to hold onto the leading position in football footwear in Europe, although Adidas has the edge in overall apparel and equipment.
 Soccer alone contributed revenues of around $1.7bn to Nike in fiscal 2010, compared to just $40m in 1994.
 In 2008, Nike agreed a stunning deal to replace Adidas as official sponsor of the French national team from 2011 to 2018, offering a total fee of around E320m.
 (The shine came off that deal somewhat because of France's disastrous performance in the 2010 World Cup).

 In 2007, Nike attempted unsuccessfully to wrest the contract to sponsor the kit for German national football team from Adidas (it will try again in 2017), and subsequently announced a $291m takeover of UK-based sportswear manufacturer Umbro, best known as the official manufacturer of the England football team's kit.
 Umbro retained standalone status within the group as an affiliate brand, generating sales of $262m in 2012.
 However the group put that business up for sale during the year, and a deal was eventually agreed with Iconix Brand Group to acquire the business for $225m.
 Nike retains the England football team contract (now until 2030).
 Football remains one of the brand's key segments, although it was also the only one to record a decline at constant exchange rates between 2014 and 2015, falling by 2% from highs encouraged by the build-up to the 2014 World Cup.